Skip to content

 Key Designs

-1. Visual Memory Retriever (VMR)
+1. Visual Memory Retriever (VMR): Retrieve relevant segments before compression

-2. Memory-Aware Temporal Compression Layer
+2. Memory-Aware Temporal Compression Layer: Merging redundancy within event boundaries

-Mechanism: - Defines a retention ratio \(\eta = a_{comp} / a_{full}\) to quantify how much of the teacher's performance the student retains. - Introduces a compression reward \(r_c = \alpha \cdot \max(0, \eta - \tau)\), where \(\tau\) is the minimum acceptable retention threshold. - Correctness gating: \(R_i = r_i + \mathbb{1}[\text{correct}] \cdot r_c\)—only semantically correct generations receive the retention reward, preventing reward hacking. - In-group advantage normalization: \(A_i = (R_i - \bar{R}) / \sigma_R\). - Final optimization uses a clipped objective with KL anchoring.
+Geometric reduction fails to maintain teacher-level quality at extreme compression ratios.
+Standard GRPO focuses on correctness and format rather than teacher alignment.
+C-GRPO introduces a "maintenance alignment" reward signal to redefine compression as an alignment problem.
+It defines a maintenance ratio \(\eta = a_{comp} / a_{full}\) to quantify how much teacher performance is preserved, resulting in a compression reward \(r_c = \alpha \cdot \max(0, \eta - \tau)\), where \(\tau\) is the minimum acceptable threshold.
+A correctness gate \(R_i = r_i + \mathbb{1}[\text{correct}] \cdot r_c\) ensures that only semantically correct generations receive the maintenance reward, preventing reward hacking.
+Advantages are then normalized as \(A_i = (R_i - \bar{R}) / \sigma_R\) for optimization.

 Loss & Training